 StrongVPN also comparatively offers fewer features than its competition.
-You don’t get advanced options like Split Tunneling, Double hop, Ad-blocker and more.
+You don’t get advanced options like Split Tunneling, Double hop, Ad-blocker, and more.
 That’s something I would like to see any VPN service offer which costs $5.83/mo.
 Surfshark in comparison offers way more features for just $1.99/mo.

 Now don’t get me wrong, I personally really like StrongVPN, especially for its streaming performance, however, a few more features and more servers will definitely make StrongVPN more appealing to a wider audience.

-If you want to get a VPNs that’s more affordable than StrongVPN and offers more features, you might find my in-depth Surfshark vs NordVPN vs PureVPN and ExpressVPN vs NordVPN vs PureVPN comparisons helpful.
+If you want to get a VPN that’s more affordable than StrongVPN and offers more features, you might find my in-depth Surfshark vs NordVPN vs PureVPN and ExpressVPN vs NordVPN vs PureVPN comparisons helpful.

 Do I Recommend StrongVPN?